vaivaswatha/Ubuntu-NordVPN-Indicator/README.md

 `$HOME/.local/opt/`.
 > ./install.sh

 The install script will also add an entry into `$HOME/.config/autostart`.
+On some systems, the `$HOME` in `$HOME/.config/autostart/ubuntu-nordvpn-indicator.desktop` may not expand.
+Please edit the file manually to expand it to your absolute home directory and it should then get loaded on startup.

 ## Running
 The app can be run as `python3 nordvpn_indicator.py`.
 When it is running, the status of the VPN is checked every 3 seconds.
 The icon is set based on whether the VPN is disconnected ![alt text](code/nordvpn_disconnected.png "Disconnected logo") or connected  ![alt text](code/nordvpn_connected.png "Connected logo").